thejaykid7/retrosite/docs/posts/android-handheld-guide.md

 Remember when I mentioned about having your configuration saved in your sd card?
 Well, you can do that in RetroArch.
 Find the **Cog Icon**->**Directory** from there you can select wherever you'd like to store the various files.
 I think at the minimum I would configure the configuration file and core.
 That way, you won't need to redownload these next time and just use this same setup to repoint them on a different device.

 The first thing you will want to do is enable **Save Configuration on Quit** as this saved me so many times when I change a setting and forget to save it.
-Yes, Retroarch does not save upon the change by default.
+Yes, Retroarch does not save upon the change.
 After this, go back to the main section and find the cog section and select **Save Current Configuration**.

 <div class="grid" markdown>